gurshansingh01814-sudo/Bio-Inspired-Autonomous-Glider-Control-System/README.md

                      src/glider_dynamics.py                           src/glider_dynamics.py
                      src/mpc_controller.py                            Defines the MPC optimization problem (CasADi), objective, and constraints. src/atmospheric_model.py                         Calculates the thermal lift ($\mathbf{W_z}$) based on location. data_logger.py                                   Modular class for efficient and structured recording of all simulation and control data

+## License

+This project is licensed under the **MIT License** - see the dedicated [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Gurshan Singh.